Octo-planner: On-device Language Model for Planner-Action Agents: Results

 \subsection{Full fine-tuning with different dataset sizes}

-Our default training dataset contains 1000 data points, evenly distributed across 1-5 step sequences (200 each) to represent varying task complexities.
-We investigated the impact of dataset size on model performance to optimize function set integration efficiency and address synthetic data generation costs.
+Our default training dataset contains 1000 data points, evenly distributed across 1--5 step sequences (200 each) to represent varying task complexities.
+We investigate the impact of dataset size on model performance to optimize the efficiency of function set integration and address the cost of synthetic data generation.
 Table \ref{tab:4} shows the benchmark accuracy for various training dataset sizes:

 The results show a clear correlation between dataset size and accuracy.
-The full 1000-point dataset achieves 98.1\% accuracy, while reducing to 500 data points drops accuracy to 92.5\%.
+The full 1000-point dataset achieves 98.1\% accuracy, while reducing the dataset to 500 data points drops accuracy to 92.5\%.
 Further reductions to 250 and 100 data points result in accuracies of 85.3\% and 78.1\%, respectively.
-These findings suggest that for optimal performance, a training dataset of more than 1000 data points is recommended.
+These findings suggest that, for optimal performance, a training dataset of more than 1000 data points is recommended.